 Moderate intensity and less toxic regimen may induce durable long-term remission, comparable with the high intensity regimens, but without being associated with the higher transplant-related mortality.

 We suggest, that the best candidates for transplantation are relatively young patients with active inflammatory lesions of relatively short duration and rapidly progressive disease, but still low disability scores, resistant to conventional therapy.

 Cumulative incidence of disease progression was quite low both for Relapsing-Remitting Multiple Sclerosis (RRMS) and Progressive Multiple Sclerosis (PrMS).
 It was higher in patients with progressive course of the disease than in those with relapsing-remitting MS: 21.3% vs 13.2%

 For long-term follow-up (median 48.9 months), in the group with RRMS event-free survival rate was 83.3% and in the group with progressive course – 75.5%.

-Improvement was show at long-term follow-up AHSCT is effective for patients in both groups with relapsing-remitting, and for patients with progressive (primary and secondary) courses of the disease.
+Effective for patients in both groups with relapsing-remitting, and for patients with progressive (primary and secondary) courses of the disease.